Skip to main content

 • Easy to open

-• Quality packaging which opens from both ends
+• Quality packaging that opens from both ends

 • Evenly coated hydrophilic